 From nature to culture, culture to tradition Nepal doesn’t know how to disappoint.
-The same thing applies to authentic food and beverage of Nepal.
+The same thing applies to the authentic food and beverages of Nepal.
 In food or drink, we Nepalese people reflect our culture.
 The originality and Unique texture of the beverage is unmatchable in Nepal.

 No 1 Alcohol to try in Nepal: Raksi

 Raksi is a traditional distilled alcoholic beverage made and served in Nepal.
 Before, the word Raksi was given to only one specific alcohol which was a homemade Raksi but nowadays Raksi word has become the common name for all alcoholic beverages.

 According to Hindu legends like Ramayana and Mahabharat, it was brought up as a recreational drink drank by gods and goddesses.

 It is produced, sold, and mostly consumed at distilleries scattered around the countryside.
 Usually, it is stored for future consumption but not aged.
 And the taste resembles Japanese sake.